TheSolutionArchitect/angular-demo/angular-note.md

   - JIT compilation is discouraged for production use-cases!
 Consider AOT mode instead.
   Solution:
   Turn off the AOT by changing "aot": true to "aot: false in angular.json file.
 I would not recommend this as this improves the performance of the Angular app and improves the catching of error codes in development mode.

+Git Error:  fatal: The current branch obliqueo-ui-dev has no upstream branch.
+To push the current branch and set the remote as upstream, use

+    git push --set-upstream origin <branch name>